Mindset

 Summary

-The urge to jump from a high place is the result of the brain's safety system sending a "get away from danger" signal, which consciousness then misinterprets as "I had an urge to jump."
+The urge to jump from a high place is the result of your brain's safety system sending a "get away from danger" signal, which consciousness then misinterprets as "I had an urge to jump."
 About half of all people experience this, and it has nothing to do with suicidal desire.
 In fact, people who are more sensitive to danger are more likely to feel it.
 Next time you get that sensation at a high place, just think: "My brain's safety system is doing its job."
 Your brain is simply trying to protect you.

 Share this article